 This is a much angrier film and the outrage is focused on both the kidnappers and the dispassionate industrialist (James Mason, playing the part with silky corruption and unfeeling arrogance) whose son was the original target.
 Don’t expect a variation of High and Low here or any empathy from the tycoon.
 Mario’s boy is collateral damage in an elaborate game where tycoons and criminals treat human life as a business deal, something to be negotiated for maximum leverage.
 The innocent kid is just another bargaining chip and that sends the level-headed Mario out to exact his own justice.

-Also on Blu-ray and DVD from Raro Video and SVOD through Amazon Video and other services.
+Also on Blu-ray and DVD from Raro Video and SVOD through Amazon Video, iTunes, GooglePlay, Vudu, and/or other services.
 Availability may vary by service.

 Fernando Di Leo: The Italian Crime Collection: Vol. 2 [DVD]